wmouwen/advent-of-code/README.md

 This repository contains a set of solutions to the problems published by [Eric Wastl](https://github.com/topaz) for his yearly [Advent of Code](https://adventofcode.com/) event.

-The repository contains a mixture of different programming languages used including Java, PHP and Python.
+The repository contains a mixture of different programming languages used including C++, Java, PHP and Python.
 Solutions are made to read from `stdin` and output to `stdout`.

 ## Stars